 Signposts in public speaking are often missed or misunderstood.

 You might know signposts by other names such as benchmarks or keypoints.
 No matter what you call them they are an integral piece to the framework of your speeches or presentations.
 If they’re not built in, you run the risk of losing your audience soon after you’ve spoken your first few words.
-As an executive communication coach, I know the value of signposts done well.
+As a public speaking coach and executive communication coach, I know the value of signposts done well.
 Here’s what I teach my communication clients about using signposts effectively.

 Even if you’ve invested multiple hours preparing your presentation your attendees won’t hang in there if you don’t guide them through the different stages you’re speaking about.
 What you’ll notice instead is eyes looking away and fingers tapping on phones because you’ve lost them.